Philadelphia Bulldogs (American football)

-Disambiguation: For the roller hockey team of the same name (1994–1997) please see this page.
-For the rugby team now called the Philadelphia Fight, which used the Philadelphia Bulldogs name from 1998–2006, see this page.

 The Philadelphia Bulldogs were a professional American football team based in Philadelphia, Pennsylvania that played in the Continental Football League beginning in 1965.
 Their regular season games were played at Temple Stadium and in December 1966 they won the league title there by a 20–17 score in overtime against the Orlando Panthers after finishing the regular season 9–5 and tied for the East Division lead with the Toronto Rifles.
 The winning field goal was kicked by former NFL/Canadian FL player Jamie Caleb.
 The team disbanded in 1967.
 The 1966 team was coached by Wayne Hardin, who also coached Temple University afterwards and had come to the Bulldogs from the Naval Academy.
 The starting quarterback throughout the team's tenure was Bob Brodhead, who was later athletic director at Louisiana State University.
 The Bulldogs were ranked 21st of the top 25 Philadelphia championship teams of all time in 2011.

 Among the top players in their championship year were rushing back Claude Watts (who gained 488 yards rushing and 454 receiving) and receivers John Michael Drew (most receptions with 68), Dave Washington (1018 yards gained on 63 passes with 14 TDs) and H.D.
 Murphy (10 TDs on 57 receptions) while the defense included Bruce Puterbaugh and Tony Golmont (who had 6 interceptions).
 In 1966 Brodhead (who was not only the team's quarterback but business manager) completed 258 of 491 passing attempts with 27 interceptions for 3199 yards and 39 TDs; he had been the most valuable player in the United Football League before signing with the Bulldogs.
 In 1966, he was voted All-Star quarterback by the league's coaches.
 Hardin was named Coach of the Year in 1966 by the Touchdown Club of Philadelphia after the championship.

 The team also signed Walter Chyzowych as a place kicker and punter, when the prior kicker, George Potts, was injured.
 Chyzowych was a coach for the U. S. National Men's Soccer team and various other clubs, including Philadelphia College of Textiles and Science and the Philadelphia Fever of the Major Indoor Soccer League.
 Steve van Buren, the Hall of Famer with the Philadelphia Eagles, was listed as an assistant coach on the team and the broadcasters for the team were the well-known Al Meltzer, on WFIL-560, and Les Keiter on Channel 6.